conan-io/docs/reference/commands/consumer/search.rst

 you provide a pattern, then it will search for existing package recipes matching it.
 If a full reference is provided (pkg/0.1@user/channel) then the existing binary packages for that reference will be displayed.
-If no remote is specified, the serach will be done in the local cache.
+If no remote is specified, the search will be done in the local cache.
 Search is case sensitive, exact case has to be used.
 For case insensitive file systems, like Windows, case sensitive search can be forced with '--case-sensitive'.